The refugee challenge

 Sweden must offer asylum seekers accommodation, run by either the Swedish Migration Agency or a private actor.
 Accommodation was getting harder and harder to come by in 2015, in the end leaving the Migration Agency with no other option but to let some people sleep in tents for a few days.

 If a person has been granted a residence permit for refugee or refugee-like reasons, Swedish municipalities are required by law to provide accommodation for that person.
-This change in the law effective from 1 March 2016 is expected free up around 10,000 places in the Migration Agency’s accommodation facilities for asylum seekers.
+This change in the law from 2016 was made to free up places in the Migration Agency’s accommodation facilities for asylum seekers.

 Asylum seekers, or holders, can also choose to arrange their own accommodation – if they have relatives in the country, for example.